Homelessness in California: Deinstitutionalization

 The United States pursued a policy of deinstitutionalization from the 1960s through the 1980s, closing state mental hospitals in favor of community-based psychiatric facilities.
-However, California (and other states) never created enough facilities to meet the need.
+However, California (and other states) were unable to effectively fill the gap, providing fewer inpatient beds than needed to support individuals experiencing mental health crises.
+From 1955 to 2016, the number of public psychiatric hospitals fell from 558,239 to 37,209.
+As of 2022, California had an rough deficit of 7,730 fewer acute impatient, sub-acute impatient, and community residential beds than needed.
+This lack leads to mentally ill patients becoming more prevalent in other facilities, such as the ER, community-based organizations, jails, and prisons, or on the streets.
+A survey of homeless individuals in California found that 82% of participants had experienced a period of having a severe mental health condition and 27% had been hospitalized.
+A study of homeless individuals also found that the experience and stresses of being unsheltered exacerbated mental health conditions and symptoms, such as depression, hallucinations, anxiety, and memory issues.

+Criminal justice system

 As mental hospitals closed, the prison system expanded, shifting many people with serious mental illness from hospitals to jails and prisons.
 By 2012 there were about ten times as many mentally ill people incarcerated in the United States as there were in hospitals.

 More than 75% of homeless adults in California report having been jailed or imprisoned.
 Recent California reforms meant to reduce mass incarceration have released many mentally ill prisoners, who face particular challenges in finding housing due to their mental health needs, incarceration-related trauma, and the stigma of criminal records.

 A survey of homeless adults in California found that 19% had become homeless directly from an institutional setting such as a jail or prison.
 Most reported having received no sort of transitional services to prevent homelessness.

+Service providers and individuals experiencing homelessness both recognize a cycle of homelessness and incarceration: